NVIDIA/DALI/docs/examples/use_cases/video_superres/README.rst

 training options - it is expected that you will modify data paths appropriately for your system.

-Visualization of training data, e.g. loss curves and timings, aswell as sample images is provided through `Tensorboard <https://www.tensorflow.org/programmers_guide/summaries_and_tensorboard>`_ via the `tensorboardX <https://github.com/lanpa/tensorboard-pytorch>`_ library.
+Visualization of training data, e.g. loss curves and timings, as well as sample images is provided through `Tensorboard <https://www.tensorflow.org/programmers_guide/summaries_and_tensorboard>`_ via the `tensorboardX <https://github.com/lanpa/tensorboard-pytorch>`_ library.
 Whilst training is running you can access Tensorboard at ``<host_ip>:6006``.

 Results on Myanmar Validation Set
 ---------------------------------